nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - bug: query entered into searchbox doesn’t persist after game play but the results do. expected: search string should also persist in the box after game play.
 - bug: during gameplay, titlebar cuts off the gameview http://i.imgur.com/laMOjtR.png
 - bug: game scanner view doesn't pop up when there are import issues to resolve.
-- bug: quit the app with one of the other categories selected, then relaunch and select the library, the sidebar is blank. also, quit the app with homebrew selected, relaunch and select the library (it will be blank) but also switch back to homebrew and then it will also be blank.
+- ~~bug: quit the app with one of the other categories selected, then relaunch and select the library, the sidebar is blank. also, quit the app with homebrew selected, relaunch and select the library (it will be blank) but also switch back to homebrew and then it will also be blank.~~ 6b68879224f0fd89beda8e19a3c7895b6878bd9e
 - crash: search field-related. steps to replicate: enter search in library mode, click another category like save states, click back to library category, enter in a search again (notice it won't actually filter and give a result), switch back to save states yet again, then switch back to library once more, enter a search, crash: https://gist.github.com/anonymous/0105333cd1c4e03eb42a
 - crash: scary looking crash, possibly from exiting game in main window https://gist.github.com/anonymous/589a7429c31e1be3517f
 - properly center blank slate content (subtract titlebar height)